dkackman/DynamicRestProxy/src/docfx/articles/advanced.md

 - `JsonSerializerSettings` Serialization is done with [Json.Net](http://www.newtonsoft.com/json).
 An instance of this type can be passed to control serialization
 - [CancellationToken](http://msdn.microsoft.com/query/dev15.query?appId=Dev15IDEF1&l=EN-US&k=k(System.Threading.CancellationToken);k(SolutionItemsProject);k(TargetFrameworkMoniker-.NETFramework,Version%3Dv4.6.1);k(DevLang-csharp)&rd=true)
-Because verb invocations are always async, a CancellationToken can be passed in order for client code to cancel the operation
+Because verb invocations are always `async`, a `CancellationToken` can be passed in order for client code to cancel the operation